dstbnnybdrm/CM470-Decent-Sampler-Instrument/README.txt

 download it for free here:
 https://www.decentsamples.com/product/decent-sampler-plugin/)

-these are all the (base) tones on the Concertmate-470, a cute little toy keyboard that i thrifted one day. i love the way this lil thing sounds, it's a lot of fun just playing around with it. the samples were recorded using the headphone out on the back of the keyboard straight to my audio interface. the only processing done was some noise reduction to tame some harsh static-y sounds in the high end.
+this is a sampler instrument of all the base tones (excluding one) on the Casio SA-35/Concertmate-470, a cute little toy keyboard that i thrifted one day. i love the way this lil thing sounds, it's a lot of fun just playing around with it. the samples were recorded using the headphone out on the back of the keyboard straight to my audio interface. the only processing done was some minor noise reduction to tame some harsh static-y sounds in the high end.

+provided are some controls for the attack and release parameters. some sounds have unique, built-in release samples.

 list of all the tones and their categories: